Meet our Manager Customer Racing

 Andrew Johns joined our team in December 2015 as one of the first people to join our fledgling Customer Racing department.
-As Operations Leader, Andrew plays an important role in supporting our customers competing with our R5 and TCR cars and providing them with the tools they need to be successful.
+As Manager Customer Racing, Andrew plays an important role in supporting our customers competing with our R5 and TCR cars and providing them with the tools they need to be successful.
 In 2019 our customers claimed 18 titles, 129 wins, 305 podiums and 566 stage wins around the world.

 Andrew, what is the role of the Customer Racing department?